What To Do If Your Elderly Parent Is Being Scammed: Protecting Seniors and Caregivers from Social Isolation Scams

 If you suspect that an elderly parent or family member is being targeted by a scam, it’s essential to take action quickly.

-If you believe that an elderly parent or family member has fallen victim to a scam, it’s essential to report it to the relevant authorities.
+If you believe that an elderly parent or family member has fallen victim to suspected fraud, it’s essential to report it to the relevant authorities.
 You can:

 - Contact the National Elder Fraud Hotline at 833-372-8311